You might be wondering, “Should I use my 401k to pay off debt?” It’s a common question.

 Cashing Out Your 401K by Taking an Early Distribution

 There are times when you’re allowed to cash out your 401k early even without a hardship, but not very many of them.

-Basically, the main reasons you can cash out your 401k early are:
+Basically, the main reasons you can cash out your 401k early are if:

-- if you are no longer employed by the company your plan is at
+- you are no longer employed by the company your plan is at

-But cashing out your 401k like that instead of rolling it over usually has some pretty big downsides, which we’ll cover in the next section.
-We’ll also go over some of the cons for hardship withdrawals at the same time.
+But no matter how you do it, cashing out your 401k early instead of rolling it over usually has some pretty big downsides.
+We’ll cover those in the next section, and go over some of the cons for hardship withdrawals at the same time.

 Cons of Doing a 401k Hardship Withdrawal or Taking an Early Distribution

 When you really need the money, making a hardship withdrawal or cashing out your 401k early may seem like a good idea.
 But is it?
-Of course you’ll have to judge your own situation for yourself, but here are some cons to consider.
+Of course you’ll have to judge your for yourself based on your own life, but here are some cons to consider.

 Owing the IRS is bad, because the IRS has massive powers to collect money owed to them, including the power to levy and seize property.

 If you’re under age 59½, you will be taxed on the money you take out unless you meet one of the exceptions.
 So if you take out money from your traditional 401k to pay off debt, you can lose a LOT of the money you withdraw to taxes and penalties.
 Maybe even as much as 40% of it, depending on how high your taxes end up being.